Telemedicine Meets Osteopathic Care: What Patients Need to Know

 Several components of osteopathic care translate well to virtual visits:

-Follow-up and progress monitoring — After an in-person OMT evaluation and treatment, patients often have questions: Is the soreness I'm feeling normal?
+Follow-up and progress monitoring.
+After an in-person OMT evaluation and treatment, patients often have questions.
+Is the soreness I am feeling normal?
 Should I be doing these stretches differently?
-Is what I'm feeling a sign that things are improving or worsening?
+Is what I am feeling a sign of improvement or worsening?
 These conversations are well-suited to a video visit.

-Care coordination — Reviewing imaging, discussing specialist reports, coordinating between the osteopathic practice and hospital-based procedures — all of this can happen virtually without losing clinical value.
+Care coordination.
+Reviewing imaging, discussing specialist reports, and coordinating between the osteopathic practice and hospital-based procedures can all happen virtually without losing clinical value.

 What Requires an In-Person Visit

-Finding somatic dysfunction — the asymmetry, restricted motion, and tissue texture change that define what needs to be treated — requires a trained physician's hands on the patient's body.
+Finding somatic dysfunction requires a trained physician's hands on the patient's body.
+Somatic dysfunction is defined by asymmetry, restricted motion, and tissue texture change.
 A screen can show gross movement.
-It cannot show the subtle restriction at L4-L5, the tension pattern in the thoracolumbar fascia, or the sacral torsion that is loading one SI joint more than the other.
+It cannot show the subtle restriction at L4-L5.
+It cannot show the tension pattern in the thoracolumbar fascia.
+It cannot show the sacral torsion that is loading one SI joint more than the other.

-Similarly, the first evaluation for a new patient presenting with chronic or complex musculoskeletal pain should be in person.
+Similarly, the first evaluation for a new patient with chronic or complex musculoskeletal pain should be in person.
 A video history is valuable preparation, but the physical examination is irreplaceable.
-Patients who arrive expecting telehealth to substitute for hands-on evaluation are expecting something that osteopathic medicine cannot — and should not — deliver remotely.
+Patients who expect telehealth to substitute for hands-on evaluation are expecting something that osteopathic medicine cannot, and should not, deliver remotely.

 How the Hybrid Model Works in Practice